-The author would like to thank the staff and interns at the UW-NPS Research Station for their willingness to host someone with "special needs."
+The author would like to thank the staff and interns at the UW-NPS AMK Research Station for their willingness to host someone with "special needs."
 The author has strict dietary requirements, and the AMK Research Station facilities in the Boise-Cascade, namely access to a stove and a refrigerator, allowed the author to prepare his own meals (in bulk) so that he could stay happy, healthy, and productive during the field season.
 Dr. Michael Dillon and his wife went out of their way to prepare food at impromptu BBQs that the author was able to eat.
 Occasionally there was enough left over that the author was able to take some of the BBQ/food for breakfast or lunch the next day.
 The author would also like to thank Dr. Harold Bergman for his interest in the author's research and internship.
 Many a morning, Dr. Bergman and the author were the only ones up at 5:30AM, and the chats/conversations had were lively and informative for both.
 The staff at the AMK Research Station went out of their way to make the author's experience well worth his while.
-The author looks forward to spending another field season at the AMK Research Station (hopefully in 2017) where he is already familiar with the facilities, the grounds, the staff, and the amenities available facilitating the end of a field day as relaxed, enjoyable, and quiet as possible.
+The author returned briefly in 2017 to follow up on a few loose ends from the 2016 field season.
+The author was already familiar with the facilities, the grounds, the staff, and the amenities available (a kitchen!) and the return to the field was relaxed, enjoyable, and exceptionally quiet except for the antics of the ghost of Mrs. Johnson.
+Additionally, while at the AMK in 2016, the author was able to check out books and other materials from the AMK library, and read in his off-time at least three theoretical texts that he brought with him; texts which are integral to the author's internship work and PhD Dissertation (in progress).
 Thank you.

-The author was able to check out books and other materials from the Jackson Branch of the UW Libraries, and read at least three theoretical texts that he brought with him in his off-time; texts which are integral to the author's internship work and PhD Dissertation (proposal; in progress).